How the IBC Protocol Works

 The transport layer handles data transport, authentication, and ordering.
 The key components of the transport layer are light clients, connections, channels, and relayers.

 For example, chains A and B are connected over IBC via their light clients.
 Chain A will have a light client representing chain B in its own state machine, and Chain B has a light client of Chain A. Light clients keep track of a counterparty blockchain’s consensus algorithm by verifying block headers and Merkle proofs.
+Connections are responsible for connecting two different light clients together.

 Channels act as a conduit to connect a module/application on the source chain to a module on the destination chain.
 Data packets between the source and destination chains are sent over this abstraction layer.